Selecting a Backup Source for Real-Time Clocks

 The following is a list of links to some lithium coin-cell manufacturer web sites:

-Panasonic®: OEM Batteries
+Panasonic®: Primary Batteries

 Large low-leakage capacitors, sometimes called supercaps, are sometimes used for backup.
 The advantages of a capacitor over primary lithium cells include the ability to IR reflow the capacitor and fewer regulations concerning shipment and disposal.
 However, capacitors require a charging circuit, and provide backup operation for a relatively short time.
 Capacity may decrease with use, especially at higher operating temperatures.